Variational inequality solutions and finite stopping time for a class of shear-thinning flows: Main results

 \section{Main results}

-We present in this section the main results of this article.
-The study of the existence of solutions by variational inequality has been developed following the classical Stampacchia's theorem and was further developed in \cite{stampacchia}.
+As announced in the introduction, the main result of this paper is the existence of a finite stopping time for the kinetic energy of solutions of the system~\eqref{eq:0}.
+To this end, we present a proof of the existence of solutions in the form of a variational inequality for this system.
+The study of the existence of such solutions has initially been developed in \cite{stampacchia}.
 Then, this method was successfully applied for some nonlinear parabolic problems, as the two dimensional Bingham equations in \cite{duvaut-lions}, or some power law systems in \cite{jmjnmrmr}.
-Following the same approach, we get the following existence theorem.
+Following a similar approach, we get the following existence theorem.

-\begin{thm} Assume that the function $F$ satisfies the hypotheses~(C1)-(C4) and that $\Omega \subset \mathbb{R}^N$, $N \in \{2,3\}$, is a bounded domain with a Lipschitz boundary, $T > 0$ and consider an initial datum $u_0 \in H_{0,\sigma}^1(\Omega)$ and a force term $f \in L^2((0,T),H^{-1}_\sigma(\Omega))$.
-Then, there exists a weak solution $u$ of \eqref{eq:0} having the following regularity
+\begin{thm} Assume that the function~$F$ satisfies the hypotheses~(C1)-(C4) and that $\Omega \subset \mathbb{R}^N$, ~$N \in \{2,3\}$, is a bounded domain with a Lipschitz boundary, and consider an initial datum $u_0 \in H_{0,\sigma}^1(\Omega)$ and a force term $f \in L^2((0,T),H^{-1}_\sigma(\Omega))$.
+Then, there exists a weak solution~$u$ of \eqref{eq:0} having the following regularity

 \end{thm}